sagemath/sagewiki_to_gh-2022-10-10/days82.md

 Due to the conditions of the workshop, the size of the event is limited.
 We ask every potential participant to send an application. '''Applications are due October 31''', a response will be sent in early November or even earlier if the number of applications is limited.

+Once an application is accepted, then '''all local costs''' (food and lodging) will be taken care of by the conference.
+Transportation stays at the charge of the participant.

-Please send your application to ''to be announced'' including
+'''''Please send your application to [[mailto:days82@services.cnrs.fr|days82@services.cnrs.fr]] including'''''

 '''Name, institution, professional situation''' (student, postdoc, professor, etc.)